ifreund/rundird/README.md

 ## Building

-rundird depends on [zig](https://ziglang.org) 0.7 and PAM.
+rundird requires [zig](https://ziglang.org) 0.8 and PAM.
 To build and install the daemon to `/usr` run:

 ```